A Projective Simulation Scheme for Partially-Observable Multi-Agent Systems: Abstract

 \section{Abstract}

-We introduce a kind of partial observability to the projective simulation (PS) learning method via Dirac notation.
-It is done by adding a projection operator and an observability parameter to the original formulation of the efficiency in PS model.
-Our examples are from invasion toy problem regarding a multi-agent setting. \keywords{Projective simulation \and partially observable \and Multi-agent}
+We introduce a kind of partial observability to the projective simulation (PS) learning method.
+It is done by adding a belief projection operator and an observability parameter to the original framework of the efficiency of the PS model.
+I provide theoretical formulations, network representations, and situated scenarios derived from the invasion toy problem as a starting point for some multi-agent PS models. \keywords{Projective simulation \and Partial observability \and Multi-agent systems}